 Does Cyber Insurance Include a Deductible?

-It might seem like cyber insurance is the magic bullet for a data breach, but it should only be used as a supplemental addition to your cybersecurity strategy and never the entire strategy.
+It might seem like cyber insurance is the magic bullet for a data breach.
+But it should be used only as a supplemental addition to your cybersecurity strategy—never the entire strategy.
 It’s important to read the cyber insurance policy to ensure that all terms and conditions are met, including a plan that covers infrastructure necessary to protect data.

-A data breach is expensive, and cyber insurance does not cover future revenue from newly released products and business growth.
-This lost revenue from brand damage and costs associated with a data breach can permanently affect future revenue.
+A data breach is expensive.
+Cyber insurance does not cover future revenue from newly released products and business growth.
+This lost revenue from brand damage and costs associated with a data breach can permanently dampen future revenue.
 For an organization to sustain, it must have a cybersecurity strategy that helps reduce risk and avoid a compromise.

 Coverage on Cybersecurity Events

 As mentioned above, “acts of war” are not covered in most cyber insurance policies.
-After the numerous ransomware attacks in 2017, some insurance companies claimed that they did not need to pay for ransomware damage because it was considered an act of war.
-This left several organizations left to cover the expenses after ransomware damage, which is one of the most expensive attacks.
+After numerous ransomware attacks in 2017, some insurance companies claimed that they did not need to pay for ransomware damage because it was considered an act of war.
+This left several organizations left to cover the expenses after ransomware damage—one of today’s most expensive attacks.

 What Do You Need to Acquire a Cyber Insurance Policy?

-The first step towards acquiring cyber insurance is to audit the current infrastructure and document your cybersecurity policies and systems in place.
-A cyber insurance company will want to know what systems are currently in place to determine coverage and costs.
-As with any insurance company, a cyber insurance company will not cover an organization with no cybersecurity strategy and infrastructure in place, because such an organization is sure to be a victim of a data breach in the near future.
+The first step towards acquiring cyber insurance is to audit your infrastructure and document your cybersecurity policies and systems.
+To determine coverage and costs, a cyber insurance company will want to know what cyber defenses are in place.
+As with any insurance company, a cyber insurance company will not cover an organization with no cybersecurity strategy and infrastructure in place.
+Such an organization is sure to be a victim of a data breach, if not multiple breaches.

-With an audit of cybersecurity infrastructure, it’s time to shop for a policy by contacting various insurance companies.
-Every company will have their own policy standards, exceptions, and costs, so ensure that you read the policy terms and conditions before agreeing to a policy.
-An insurance company will review current cybersecurity strategies to determine if they are willing to write a policy for you.
+After an audit of cybersecurity infrastructure, it’s time to shop for a policy by contacting various insurance companies.
+Every company will have their own policy standards, exceptions and costs.
+So ensure that you read the policy terms and conditions before agreeing to a policy.
+An insurance company will review current cybersecurity strategies to determine your level of risk and decide whether they are willing to write a policy for you.

 Cybersecurity events cost organizations billions every year.
-A single event can cost an organization six figures to contain the threat, remediate the vulnerability, pay for forensics, and then the monetary loss from brand damage and compliance violations.
+The costs of a single event—including containing, remediating, investigating and covering monetary loss from brand damage and compliance violations—can run well into six figures.
 As more organizations realize the huge cost associated with a cybersecurity event and data breach, they will want to pay for policies that cover the damages and monetary loss from these events.

-Insurance companies will tailor their policies so that they make money on premiums, so organizations should always be aware of the exclusions written into the contract.
-Large payouts are expensive to insurance providers, so they add limitations to ensure that coverage only involves incidents where the organization put necessary cybersecurity infrastructure in place and did all that was necessary to stop a compromise.
+Insurance companies always tailor their policies so that they make money on premiums.
+That means you should always be aware of the exclusions written into the contract.
+Large payouts are expensive to insurance providers.
+For that reason, they add limitations to ensure that coverage involves incidents only where the organization put necessary cyber defenses in place and did all they could to stop a compromise.

-Because insurance providers are more hesitant to write policies for organizations with poor cybersecurity controls, you must put specific strategies and infrastructure in place before shopping around for a provider.
-Better cybersecurity controls will also reduce risk and therefore reduce insurance premiums and costs for coverage.
-Before shopping for a policy, an organization can lower premium payments by installing effective cybersecurity infrastructure across their environments.
+Insurance providers are more hesitant to write policies for organizations with poor cybersecurity controls.
+Therefore, you must put specific strategies and infrastructure in place before shopping around for a provider.
+Better cybersecurity controls will also reduce risk—and therefore reduce insurance premiums and costs for coverage.
+Before shopping for a policy, an organization can lower premium payments by installing effective cybersecurity infrastructure across their environment.